 It may feel like this is taking a long time, but it's normal.
 This process is called mapping.

 The aim of this appointment is for you to tell the difference between a loud or soft sound.
 If you can tell the difference, you're on your way.

 Don't worry if you can't hear clearly right away.
 It can take days or weeks of practice to train your brain to understand the signals it's receiving.

 You may be lucky enough to enjoy an activation moment like Sangeeta.

 After your sound processor is switched on

-Over the next several months, you will probably have some appointments with your audiologist.
+Over the next several months, you'll probably have some appointments with your audiologist.
 This is to fine tune the programs on your sound processor and help you get the best possible results from your new hearing — such as how accessories can help you when using the phone or listening to music.

-You will need to follow the guidelines on how to maintain your device.
+You'll need to follow the guidelines on how to maintain your device.
 To help, we offer many "how to" videos and our customer service team can answer your questions.

 Practise and patience

 Keep in mind that progress may take time, so persistence and consistency is a great help.
 Everyone's hearing is unique.
 While some can hear well after one or two mappings, others take longer.